-This Vintage Haiti Thursday and i love this post from Haitian Histoey Tumblr.
+It’s Vintage Haiti Thursday and I love this post from the Haitian History Tumblr.

 Direct quote from HaitianHistory: